All Planning Guides

 For family hotels, check pool safety, kids' club age rules, room layout, air conditioning, lift access, restaurant times, and whether half-board fits how you like to travel.
 A cheaper hotel far from the beach may cost you energy every day.

 On Booking.com or similar sites, use the map carefully.
 "Near Alcudia" can mean very different things for beach access.
 Read recent family reviews, not just overall ratings, and check whether family rooms have real beds or sofa beds.
+For toddlers, check lift access, shaded pool areas, beach slope, and how far you will walk in midday heat.

 If travelling in UK school holidays, book family rooms earlier than you would for an adult city break.
 Good room types can disappear before standard doubles.